5 Minute Read

 That’s okay!
 It just means you’ll need to roll up your sleeves and give it everything you’ve got in the time you do have.
 Here are some ideas to take your retirement savings to the next level.

 - Work a few extra years.
 There’s no rule that says you have to retire at 65.
-If you’re 45 years old, adding five more years to your timeline could boost your savings to $200,000 to $270,000 if you continue to contribute just $35 a week.
+If you’re 45 years old, adding five more years to your timeline could boost your savings to $200,000–270,000 if you continue to contribute just $35 a week.

 - Pay off your mortgage.
-This is a big one, but think about how much further your money could go without a mortgage hanging over your head.
-It might mean sacrificing a bigger home in the short term, but it will be worth it in the long term.
+This is a big goal, but think about how much further your money could go without a mortgage hanging over your head!
+It might mean sacrificing a bigger home or being more frugal with vacations, but the payoff will be worth it in the long term.

 Make the Most of Your Nest Egg